alexbelgium/hassio-addons/emby/README.md

-# Hassio Add-ons by petersendev: emby
+# Hassio Add-ons by alexbelium: emby

 ## About

+Forked from petersendev to add latest beta versions, smb and local hdd mount.

 [emby](https://emby.media/) organizes video, music, live TV, and photos from personal media libraries and streams them to smart TVs, streaming boxes and mobile devices.
 This container is packaged as a standalone emby Media Server.